miayam/learn-css/009 Flexbox/README.md

 > On the other hand, "align-self" is a CSS property that allows you to control the vertical alignment of a single flex item within the flex container.
 This property applies only to a single item, while "align-items" applies to all items in the container.
 >
 > The available values for "align-self" are the same as "align-items", but apply only to the item to which "align-self" is applied.
 For example, you might set "align-self: center" on a single item to center it vertically within its row, while leaving the other items aligned to the top or bottom of the row using "align-items".

+Assume flex container has more space than is needed.
+How do flex items absorb the remaining space inside?

+`flex-grow`, `flex-shrink`, and `flex-basis` are properties to control space inside flex items. `flex` is a shorthand for setting those properties.

+`flex: initial` will make flex items do not grow, can shrink smaller than their `flex-basis` which is the size of their content.

+`flex: auto` will make flex items space shared out after each item is laid out as max-content size.
+They will take up space but with different size.

+`flex: 1` will make flex items space shared equally.